DShKE/AyeSpy/README.md

 #### Due to leaving the app unsigned, Windows defender will flag the app as made by an unknown author.
 To proceed, click more info and run anyways.

+# Usage
+- After installation, click the 'Select Logfile to Watch' button and select your Star Citizen Game.log file.
+By default, the file will be located in 'C:\Program Files\Roberts Space Industries\StarCitizen\LIVE\Game.log'.
+- Once you have selected the watch path, turn on the overlay and configure it to your liking.
+Setting the feed cull rate or feed max length to '-1' will disable the respective option.

 # Screenshots

 ![github](https://github.com/DShKE/AyeSpy/blob/main/screenshots/ss.png)